reactjs/zh-hant.react.dev/content/docs/thinking-in-react.md

 ];
 ```

-## 第一步：Break The UI Into A Component Hierarchy {#step-1-break-the-ui-into-a-component-hierarchy}
+## 第一步：將 Break The UI Into A Component Hierarchy {#step-1-break-the-ui-into-a-component-hierarchy}

 The first thing you'll want to do is to draw boxes around every component (and subcomponent) in the mock and give them all names.
 If you're working with a designer, they may have already done this, so go talk to them!
 Their Photoshop layer names may end up being the names of your React components!